2310-social-media-aggregator/frontend/README.md

 3. run ```npm start``` to turn on the application

 ## Features
-This application has some built in protect to let a user know if they can't access a certain webpage.
+This application has some built-in protection to let users know if they can't access a specific webpage.

-If the server cannot retrieve user information from the backend, an error message is displayed, telling the user that their information is unavailable.
+If the server cannot retrieve user information from the backend, an error message is displayed, telling the user that their data is unavailable.

 ![No User Data](/src/images/NoUserData.png)